-The Worldwide pandemic COVID-19 is threatening people's health and in some circumstances risks the death of people, it also has disrupted essential and general services enjoyed by the community.
+The Worldwide pandemic COVID-19 is threatening people's health and, in some circumstances, risks the death of people.
+It has also disrupted essential and general services enjoyed by the community.

 The declared emergency is in place to prevent and mitigate the effects of COVID-19 to the South Australian community.